 General Minister and President Search Committee

-Chair: Rev. Emma Brewer-Wallin (she/her/hers) serves as the Minister of Environmental & Economic Justice for the Southern New England Conference of the United Church of Christ.
-Emma has been a member of the United Church of Christ Board since 2017, where she currently serves on the Governance Committee and chairs the Ministry Committee.
-She grew up in UCC churches in Oregon and is now a member of Old South Church in Boston, Massachusetts.
-Emma identifies as white, a cisgender woman, and a young adult.
+Chair: Rev. Noah Brewer-Wallin (they/them/theirs) serves as the Minister of Environmental & Economic Justice for the Southern New England Conference of the United Church of Christ.
+Noah has been a member of the United Church of Christ Board since 2017, where they currently serve on the Governance Committee and chair the Ministry Committee.
+They grew up in UCC churches in Oregon and are now a member of Old South Church in Boston, Massachusetts.
+Noah identifies as white, nonbinary, and a young adult.

 Vice Chair: Brenda Dalton James (she/her/hers) brings decades of experience with various aspects of the national setting’s life and leadership and has seen the denomination move through transitions.
 She is a retired social worker and is a member of Congregational UCC in Greensboro, North Carolina.
 She identifies as African American.